KubaSzarpak/Studies/Semestr III/SKJ/Materials/Projekt programistyczny/DatabaseNode/Readme.txt

         In case no pattern matches, same thing happens at the end of "operate()" method.

     * endOperate(String task, String answer):
         This method does everything that need to be done before "operate()" method could end.
+It sets nodeConnection timeout to 1 and sets wait field to false.
         Its parameters are String "task" and String "answer", whose are task and answer from operate.

-        Firstly, it calls "prepareCommunication()" method with 500 milliseconds timeout to reset nodeCommunication to initial setting.
+        Firstly, it sets **nodeCommunication's** timeout to 1.
         Next "wait" field is changed to false.
         Finally, if returns given "task" if given "answer" is empty or given "answer" if it is not empty.